VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

 {% endhighlight %}

 #### Resolve the retain cycle by using Weak Reference pattern
-And one more approach to break the retain cycle is Weak Reference pattern which is quite similar to the previous approach because it also relates to redesigning a system.
-So, let’s take a look at the code below:
+And one more approach to break the retain cycle is Weak Reference pattern which is quite similar to the previous approach except that in this case we use a generic type which can be extended to satisfy relationships between objects.
+So, let’s take a look at an example:
 {% highlight swift %}
 protocol F1CarProtocol {
     var model: String { get }